davidjguru/OpenInvoice2000/README.md

 # OpenInvoice2000
-A little PHP-Based tool to build invoices
+A little PHP-Based tool for build invoices